 In the winter of 2014, Associate Professor Daniel Roehr conducted a Green Roof Seminar for his landscape architecture and environmental design students at the University of British Columbia.
 During this seminar, the students were introduced to general concepts and construction methods related to green roofs.
 The students were also asked to consider the regional implications of green roof design.
-The set of essays compiled below reflects the student’s attempts to understand the relevance of green roofs to the British Columbian climate and to North American society.
+The set of essays compiled below reflects the student’s attempts to understand the relevance of green roofs to the British Columbian climate and to North American society, and how they’re designed and maintained by a local roofing company who are experts on this.

 Nathan Grimson from Shelton Roofing researches the public perception of green roofs in Taking Green to the Public, while Katie Carroll Smith takes a similar approach in examining the social benefits of green roofs in her piece, Benefits of Viewing Nature in Urban Environments.